brj01/Managerial-Accounting-Project/README.md

 npm run preview   # optional local smoke test of the build output
 ```

 Deploy the `dist/` folder to any static host (Azure Static Web Apps, Netlify, GitHub Pages, campus server, etc.).
+All routing is handled client-side via React Router.

 ## Configure the Power BI embed

-1. Open `src/App.jsx` and update the `embedConfig` object near the top of the file:
+1. Open `src/content/projectData.js` and update the `embedConfig` object near the top of the file:
    - `reportUrl`: paste your Power BI share or secure embed URL.
    - `title`, `description`, `refreshStatus`, `lastRefresh`: optional metadata shown above the iframe.
 2. For demos you can override the link without editing code by appending `?reportUrl=<encoded-link>` to the site URL, e.g.: